 Hospitalists are the link between a patient and their primary care provider.
 Hospitalists work closely with primary care physicians to obtain patient information and create an appropriate care plan.
 This is especially true if the patient’s provider works in Massena or one of our outreach clinics.

 Our Hospitalists are also familiar with every specialist and department in the hospital, which allows them to follow up on patients’ test results and adjust their care plan as necessary during their hospital stay.

-Massena Memorial Hospital has a great team of hospitalists who work with patients’ primary care providers, specialists and allied health professionals to ensure our patients receive comprehensive health care.
+Massena Hospital has a great team of hospitalists who work with patients’ primary care providers, specialists and allied health professionals to ensure our patients receive comprehensive health care.

 Nargish Akhter, MD- Dr. Akhter completed her residency in Internal Medicine at Albert Einstein College of Medicine in Long Island.
 She is Board Certified by the American Board of Internal Medicine.

 Ryan Caballes, MD- Dr. Caballes completed his residency in Internal Medicine at the University of Connecticut.
 He is Board Certified by the American Board of Internal Medicine and a Diplomate of Internal Medicine.

 Jie He, MD- Dr. He completed his residency at the New York Hospital in Queens, along with an internship within their Respiratory Unit.
 He is an adjunct clinical professor at Lake Erie College of Osteopathic Medicine.